On monoid graded semihereditary rings: Graded semihereditary rings

 Let $\{M_{j}\}_{j\in J}$ be a family of $\Gamma$-graded left $R$-modules.
 The direct product $^*\Pi_{j}M_j$ exists in the category of $\Gamma$-graded left $R$-modules with $(^*\Pi_{j}M_j)_{\alpha}=\Pi_{j}(M_j)_{\alpha}$ for all $\alpha\in\Gamma$.
 It is clear that $^*\Pi_{j}M_j=\Pi_{j}M_j$ whenever $\Gamma$ is a finite group.
 In the following proposition, we do not assume that $\Gamma$ is torsionless.

-\begin{proposition} Assume that $\Gamma$ is a finite group, $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a $\Gamma$-graded integral domain and that every torsion-free graded $R$-module is gr-flat.
+\begin{proposition} Assume that $\Gamma$ is a finite group, $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a commutative $\Gamma$-graded integral domain and that every torsion-free graded $R$-module is gr-flat.
 Then $R$ is a graded-Pr\"{u}fer domain. \end{proposition} \begin{proof} Let $J$ be an arbitrary set.
 Since $\Gamma$ is finite, the direct product $R^J:=\Pi_{j\in J}R$ is a $\Gamma$-graded $R$-module by the paragraph above.
-By the hypothesis, $R^J$ is gr-flat, hence is flat.
+Since $R^J$ is torsion-free, by the hypothesis, $R^J$ is gr-flat, hence is flat.
 It follows from \cite[Theorem 4.47]{la98} that $R$ is coherent.
 Let now $I$ be a homogeneous ideal of $R$.
-Then $I$ is torsion-free and hence is gr-flat by the hypothesis.
-Hence $R$ is a graded-Pr\"{u}fer domain by Proposition \ref{coh-semi}. \end{proof}
+Then $I$ is torsion-free and thus is gr-flat by the hypothesis.
+Therefore $R$ is a graded-Pr\"{u}fer domain by Proposition \ref{coh-semi}. \end{proof}

+{\bf Acknowledgement.} The authors would like to thank the referee for careful reading of the manuscript that improved the presentation of the paper.